Jobber vs. Workiz (2026): Which Field Service Platform Fits Your Shop?

 Who Should Choose Jobber vs. Workiz?

-Choose Jobber if your business does complex, planned work — landscaping packages, multi-visit HVAC maintenance agreements, painting projects with phased billing.
-If you’re billing above $500 average ticket, quoting is a real sales tool for you, and you need your software talking cleanly to QuickBooks, Jobber is the more mature choice.
-It’s also the better pick if you’re planning to grow into a larger operation and want automation and reporting that scales with you.
+Choose Jobber if your business does complex, planned work.
+Think landscaping packages, multi-visit HVAC maintenance agreements, painting projects with phased billing.
+If you bill above $500 average ticket, quoting is a real sales tool for you.
+You need your software talking cleanly to QuickBooks.
+Jobber is the more mature choice.
+It’s also better if you’re planning to grow into a larger operation.
+You want automation and reporting that scales with you.

 Choose Workiz if your business runs on phone volume, same-day dispatch, and repeat customers in cleaning, locksmith, appliance repair, or junk removal.
 Workiz’s native phone system alone is worth the switch if you’re currently losing calls or manually logging them.
-At comparable functionality, you’ll likely pay less, get running faster, and have communication tools that actually fit how your shop operates day to day.
+At comparable functionality, you’ll likely pay less.
+You’ll get running faster.
+You’ll have communication tools that actually fit how your shop operates day to day.

 Frequently Asked Questions